-Buildings are regarded as earthquake-prone if they are assessed as being less than one-third of the strength required for a new build in the same location in a moderate earthquake.
+Under a national system led by MBIE, buildings are regarded as an earthquake-prone building (EPB) if they are assessed as being less than one-third of the strength required for a new build in the same location in a moderate earthquake.
 The rating is determined by a building’s weakest element.
 This means if one area of the building (whether used or not) is rated as below standard, this rating applies to the whole building until the area is strengthened or removed.

 More information on managing earthquake-prone buildings is available from the Ministry of Business, Innovation and Employment.

 From October/November 2022, building owners who have buildings identified as an EPB will receive notices to be displayed on their building.
 This is the next stage in a national process which has already happened in other areas of the country.

 The latest national advice confirms there is no requirement to stop using a building solely because of its EPB rating.
 We have produced an information sheet to explain the process for building owners, as well as tenants and other users of buildings identified as EPB.

 Download the document here:

 Worried your building may be earthquake prone?

 If you’ve received a low earthquake rating or are concerned about the earthquake safety of your building, we can help you improve its earthquake safety.
 We will work with you through our five-step earthquake-prone building process.

 We'll identify potentially earthquake-prone buildings and notifies owners.